Useful Tips How to Cite a Presentation

 How to cite a presentation in APA Style

 This follows the general APA guideline.
-In case you have directly quoted or made a paraphrase of a part of a PowerPoint presentation you need to include its in-text citation.
-You need to add the presenter or author’s name then the year it was published separated with a comma, and all should be inside the brackets.
+In case you have directly quoted or made a paraphrase of a part of a PowerPoint presentation, you need to include its in-text citation.
+You need to add the presenter or author’s name, followed by the year it was published, separated by a comma, and all should be enclosed in brackets.

 Ideally, APA citation style does not incorporate the use of footnotes or endnotes.